-On or before September 1 of each year, the Town shall commence tax title proceedings against all properties that owe property taxes to the Town.
+On or before February 1 of each year, the Treasurer/Collector shall commence tax taking proceedings against all properties that owe property taxes to the Town, if the Treasurer/Collector has not reached an agreed-upon payment plan with the taxpayer.

 The Treasurer/Collector shall establish and maintain reliable record keeping systems and enforce a timely collections process.
 All amounts committed must be supported with a warrant and a detailed listing of all amounts due.
 All monies received should be turned over to the Treasurer/Collector's office at least weekly so they may be deposited in the bank in a timely manner.

-The Treasurer/Collector shall aggressively pursue the collection of delinquent accounts and with assistance from the Deputy Collector and other Town officials to pursue collection of outstanding real estate taxes, personal property taxes, excise taxes and fines.
+The Treasurer/Collector shall, with assistance from the Deputy Collector and other Town officials, aggressively pursue collection of delinquent real estate taxes (which may include water bills, sewer bills, and light bills transferred for collection purposes), personal property taxes, excise taxes, and fines.
 The execution of a systematic and deliberate program to collect taxes owed is intended not only to capture revenue, but also to establish a clear policy that tax delinquents will be aggressively pursued.
-The Treasurer/Collector shall execute in a timely manner collection remedies such as issuance of demands immediately after bills become past due and initiate tax taking shortly afterwards to increase the rate of collection of municipal monies, thereby assisting in the financial stability of the Town.

-Belmont By-Laws: Ch.XXV Delinquent Taxpayers: License and Permits
+References:

 Revenue Collection, Government Finance Officers Association Best Practice.

+Adopted by: Belmont Select Board

+Date adopted: September 20, 2021

 K-6 Reconciling Cash and Receivables

+Background:

-Two of the largest assets for a community are cash and receivables.
+Two of the largest assets for a municipal government are cash and receivables.
 Information pertaining to these is kept by the Treasurer/Collector, and the Town Accountant.
 The Treasurer is the custodian of the community's revenues, tax titles, and tax possessions, while a Collector keeps listings of outstanding receivables due to the community, and an Accountant is responsible for maintaining the accounting records.
 Prompt and frequent reconciliations between these offices are essential in order to maintain control and ensure checks and balances are in place.

 Within thirty days after the end of each month, the Treasurer/Collector shall internally reconcile the cashbook to all bank statements, and the Treasurer/Collector shall internally reconcile all receivable balances with the receivable control.
 The results of these activities shall be forwarded to the Accountant's office and compared to the general ledger records.
 If differences are determined, the Treasurer/Collector and Accountant shall reconcile the variances (e.g., missing information, errors, and timing differences).
 The Town shall reconcile revenues and expenditures for each fiscal year within two months of the end of the fiscal year.

 Treasurer's Manual 2009 and Collector's Manual 2008: Massachusetts Collectors & Treasurers Association

 Reconciling Cash and Receivables, MA DOR Division of Local Services Best Practice February 2016

+Adopted by: Belmont Select Board

+Date adopted: September 20, 2021

 K-7 Cash Flow Forecasting and Budgeting

+Background: